JPinlac/learning-after-bootcamp/README.md

 # The Road to Junior Developer :grin:
 ###### My chronicles of eventually getting hired as junior web developer.

 I'm the type of person who spends way too much time finding the most time efficient way to comprehensively learn something.
 I even obsess over what to learn in the first place and endlessly questioning that decision after the fact.
 I hate wasting my time.
 This usually ends up horribly backfiring since I end up wasting more time researching options than actually learning.
-Hopefully, you can use my succeses and mistakes to help guide your journey as a developer.
-After all the painstaking obsessing over what to learn, there will still be some not optimal decisions and hindsight is ~20/20.
+After all the painstaking obsessing over what to learn, there will still be some not optimal decisions and hindsight is almost 20/20.
+__TL;DR: Hopefully, you can use my succeses and mistakes to help guide your journey as a developer.__

 ## Table of contents